1/31

 water by itself dilutes blood/lowers osmoalltiy

-sport drink increases osmolality/don’t change so equilibrium; no kidneys so less water in urine
+sport drink increases osmolality/don’t change so equilibrium; kidneys produce less urine

 •If excessive water is replacing (salty) sweat

-*no blood Na+/blood so dilute blood goes in direction too excessively; brain cells swell and neurological problems
+low blood Na+/blood so dilute blood goes in direction too excessively; brain cells swell and neurological problems (happens if sweating a lot and replacing with just lots of water); too quick for kidneys

 •Low sodium alters membrane potentials